-Using a blender I combined dates, desiccated coconut, ground almonds, maple syrup, cocoa powder, vanilla extract and salt.
-When it came together I divided it into equal sized lumps and used my hands to roll them into neat balls.
-I put them in the fridge to chill for 30 minutes.
+Using a blender combine dates, desiccated coconut, ground almonds, maple syrup, cocoa powder, vanilla extract and salt.
+When it comes together, divide it into equal sized lumps and use your hands to roll them into neat balls.
+Put them in the fridge to chill for 30 minutes.

-I dipped the truffles into melted dairy free white chocolate, and added a carrot nose, then put them back in the fridge to set.
-Using a cocktail stick I dotted on dark chocolate eyes and a mouth.
+Dip the truffles into melted dairy free white chocolate, and add the carrot nose, then put them back in the fridge to set.
+Using a cocktail stick, dot on dark chocolate eyes and a mouth.

 Can the truffles be made nut free?

 Yes, you can replace the ground almonds with porridge oats to make the truffles nut free.

 Tips for making the Vegan Chocolate Snowman Truffles:

 - If you don't want to use carrot for the snowman's nose, you could also use orange coloured fondant, orange coloured marzipan, an orange sweet or white chocolate with orange food colouring.

 - You can make these truffles any time of year either without the snowman decoration, or without the chocolate coating.
 It would also be delicious to coat them in dark chocolate!

 - Instead of vanilla extract, you could use almond extract for extra almond flavour, or orange extract for a zingy chocolate orange truffle!